 i.
 As a quality assurance measure, commanders will validate the deployability status of their Soldiers prior to finalizing and submitting the deployment manifest.
-Through the use of electronic or manual systems, commanders will ensure that Soldiers have completed all SRP requirements and are deployable.
+Using electronic or manual systems, commanders will ensure that Soldiers have completed all SRP requirements and are deployable.
 A Soldier will be removed from the final deployment manifest until all requirements are satisfied.
 The following suggested techniques will ensure an effective and thorough SRP process that addresses all Soldier deployability concerns: